turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 * Create a `SalesManager` class that inherits from `Employee`, and takes `base_salary`, and `estimated_annual_sales` as arguments when you initialize.
 * Create a `bonus` method on `SalesManager` that returns 10% of `estimated_annual_sales`
 * Create a new `SalesManager` in your runner file and print their total compensation to the terminal
+* Which class is the parent and which is the child?
+Why did we define the relationship in this way?

 ### Super